almondragon/AdvancedCompilers/Assignment-DeadStoreElim/README.md

 NOTE: That to test your own files, you must compile your .c file into LLVM and optimize.

-Use the following command to test files in the subdirectory (post compiling and optimization):
+Use the following command to test files in the subdirectory (post compiling and optimization).
+This can be done manually for each file:
 ```bash
 opt-21 -load-pass-plugin ./DeadStoreElim.so -passes=dead-store-elim test_dse/demo2_simplified.ll -S -o output_dse/demo2_dse.ll
 ```